publiccodenet/about/activities/communication/run-a-community-call.md

 * welcomes everyone to the community call on behalf of the Foundation for Public Code
 * briefly mentions what is on the agenda for today (without being so specific that discussions start)
 * notes that the call will be minuted, but not recorded, and the minutes published on our blog.
-Everyone on the call will get the chance to review/fix the minutes before they're published.
+Everyone on the call will get the chance to review and fix the minutes before they're published.
 * asks everyone to introduce themselves - who are you, do you represent an organization, what's your interest in public code and/or the topic for this call?
 * starts with themselves
 * asks someone else to go next (for example, someone they know to be excited about the topic, or a friend of the Foundation, or an extrovert)